wakeuplabs-io/superchain-accounts/packages/docs/research.md

 ![ERC-4337 Architecture](./assets/architecture-erc-4337.png)
 [Learn more about ERC-4337](https://www.erc4337.io/docs)

-- **UserOperation**: Encapsulates user actions and transactions.
-- **Bundler**: Aggregates multiple UserOperations into a single transaction.
-- **EntryPoint Contract**: A smart contract that validates and executes UserOperations.
-- **Account Contract**: Represents user accounts and implements the logic for executing transactions.
-- **Account Factory Contract**: Deploys Account Contracts on behalf of users.
-- **Paymaster Contract**: Handles transaction fees, allowing users to pay fees in tokens other than ETH.

-### ERC-4337 implementation based on eth-infinitism

 After conducting research and some PoCs, we identified an implementation of the [ERC-4337 Standard](https://eips.ethereum.org/EIPS/eip-4337) by **eth-infinitism**.

 Our goal is to create custom contracts that comply with this standard by leveraging the contracts and interfaces provided by the [account-abstraction project](https://github.com/eth-infinitism/account-abstraction).